Alexandros-Korolis/Customer_Segmentation/README.md

 &#8226; report.pbix is the final report in Power BI

 <h2><strong>Exploratory Data Analysis</strong></h2>
-&#8226; We observe that <strong>the best-selling categories</strong> are Food and Disposables ($3.7 million and $3.6 million, respectively).
+&#8226; We observe that <strong>the best-selling categories</strong> are Food and Disposables ($3.7 million and $3.6 million, respectively). <br>
-&#8226; As for products, Earth Rated Dog Poop Bags and Pet Odor Eliminator appear to be <strong>the top-selling products</strong> ($2.7 million and $1.9 million, respectively).
+&#8226; As for products, Earth Rated Dog Poop Bags and Pet Odor Eliminator appear to be <strong>the top-selling products</strong> ($2.7 million and $1.9 million, respectively). <br>
-&#8226; We observe <strong>spikes in total sales</strong> around 8 AM and 12 PM.
+&#8226; We observe <strong>spikes in total sales</strong> around 8 AM and 12 PM. <br>
-&#8226; The East region generates the highest sales, and while Great Falls, New York, has the highest number of orders, Sarasota brings in higher profits.
+&#8226; The East region generates the highest sales, and while Great Falls, New York, has the highest number of orders, Sarasota brings in higher profits. <br>
-&#8226; In the Western regions, total sales are the lowest, while the number of invoices remains relatively high.
+&#8226; In the Western regions, total sales are the lowest, while the number of invoices remains relatively high. <br>

 <h2> <strong>RFM Analysis (steps) </strong></h2>
 &#8226; Find <strong>Recency</strong> for each customer.
 Recency means : How recently a customer made an order.Take as reference date the maximum date the dataset.
 Lower recency values are better <br>